Mercy (Overwatch): Reception

+Fandom

+Mercy is featured in two of the game's most prominent fandom "ships".
 A relationship between Mercy and Genji was hinted at in voice lines added in early 2017; fan reception to these voice lines was mixed, particularly among fans who engage in "shipping" characters from the game.
 Fans of the game created a couple name, Gency, for the duo's possible relationship.
-The relationship is one of the more popular fan-created ones, based on Genji's fictional biography, which includes Mercy saving his life.
+The relationship is one of the more popular fan-created ones, based on Genji's fictional biography, which includes Mercy saving his life and help rehabilitate him into a cyborg.
 Gita Jackson of Kotaku wrote that, "while some fans don't like the idea of the characters being canonically straight, there are other concerns that go beyond preference for a particular [relationship].
 Some fans believe that 'shipping Mercy and Genji is inappropriate because Mercy is the Overwatch foundation's doctor.
 For them, the conflict of interest in a doctor/patient relationship is enough to make the ship feel inappropriate," adding that "some fans see the relationship as predatory on Mercy's part."

+The shipping of Mercy and Pharah, often dubbed "PharMercy", has been noted as one of the most prolific Overwatch fan pairings.
+Kotaku has noted its particularly intense popularity within femslash circles.
+Players of the game often pair up as Pharah and Mercy, as the two character's gameplay abilities allow for the latter to follow the former while in-flight.
+Though unconfirmed as official references to the ship, Blizzard has included a rotating weekly game mode called "Death From Above" which limits players to choose only Pharah or Mercy, as well as voice lines between the two which have been considered flirtatious by some players and writers.